Updated: Aug 23

-An Online Dating Dinner Invite
+An Online Dating Invite

 Perched on the St. John’s River

 I finally came across the place.
-It was somewhere between a cozy family restaurant, boathouse and country club alcove and a touch of downhome, riverfront comfort.
+It was somewhere between a cozy family restaurant, boathouse, and country club alcove and a touch of downhome, riverfront comfort.
 It was welcoming.
-There is inside seating, a small bar, a few TVs with games playing (it was a Sunday), and a deck beside the water for outside seating.
+There was inside seating, a small bar, a few TVs with games playing (it was a Sunday), and a deck beside the water for outside seating.
 This was one of the 4 cold nights in Florida where sitting outside was a bit much, so we stayed in.